jCallon/beebee/README.md

 `!bracket my_bracket -join handle`

 Add `$handle` to the list of participants of `my_bracket`.
-It is implemented this way, instead of a user only being able to sign themself up, so no participants *need* a Discord account or custom nick with their perferred handle to sign up.
+It is implemented this way, instead of a user only being able to sign themself up, so no participants *need* a Discord account to sign up (someone else can do it on their behalf).

 ### -leave

 Ask bot owner.

 This command is intentionally unimplemented so no average user can accidentally or spitefully kick a user from a bracket.
-You may pause a `$handle` if you intend to leave temporarily.
+You may pause a `$handle` if they intend to leave temporarily.

 ### -pause